Want to engage with your kids and help them think deeper? These family conversation starters will ignite discussion and

-Once in a while, whether reading a book or listening to a podcast, I’d come across a recommended question to ask our kids.
-And each time, I would jot it down on my phone to save and use.
+Once in a while, whether reading a book or listening to a podcast, I’d come across a recommended question to ask kids.
+I would then jot it down on my phone to save and use.

-Over time, I came up with six essential questions all parents should ask our kids and have compiled them below.
+Over time, I came up with six essential questions parents should ask kids and have compiled them below.
 I also explain the goal of the question, and how asking it can help develop confidence, gratitude, and a positive outlook within your child.

-Take a look at these family conversation starters to ask your child:
+Take a look at these family conversation starters to ask:

 1. “How do you want to change the world?”

 In the sixth grade, my class had an assignment of drawing a poster of what we wanted to be when we grew up.
-But when the time came for me to draw a poster, I had no idea what to do.
+But when the time came for me to draw a poster, I had no idea what I wanted to be.
 I remember panicking at the thought of not being able to turn in an assignment on time (yep, I was that kid).

 Finally, on the last day, I drew myself as… a paleontologist.
 Not because I had any interest in dinosaurs, but because the movie Jurassic Park was all the rage.

 We spend far too much time asking kids what they want to be when they grow up, when really, we should ask them how they want to change the world.
 After all, we don’t always have to identify with a particular career path.
 In fact, many different careers point to similar intentions.

-Maybe we shouldn’t focus so much on careers as we should on our calling.
+We shouldn’t focus so much on careers as we should on our calling.
 What is your child driven to do?
-How does she see herself making a difference around her?
-By talking about the impact she can make, she’ll be less constrained by careers and more focused making the world a better place.
+How does he see herself making a difference around him?
+By talking about the impact he can make, he’ll be less constrained by careers and more focused making the world a better place.